heyogrady/jumpstart/README.md

 #### Replace Jumpstart with your project name

+Replace all occurrences of "Jumpstart" with your own project name.

-Let's say that the project name is `Chainsaw`.
-Execute the command below to replace all occurrences of `Jumpstart` with `Chainsaw`.
+Let's say that the project name is "Chainsaw".
+Execute the command below:

 ```
  perl -e "s/Jumpstart/Chainsaw/g;" -pi $(find . -type f)